ccordoba12/diffusion-of-innovations-model/README.md

 * Total number of consumers: $N$
 * Activation sharpness: $\phi$
 * Critical mass of adopters: $M_{c}$

-## Other parameters

-These parameters are used in Delre's model but we don't use them in our simulations (althought they are defined in our code, and so they could be used at any time).

 * Marketing effort: $e_{1}$
 * Level: $L$